phantomsound/TooFunnyProductions/backend/docs/local-postgres-migration-guide.md

 5. Offer to rewrite Supabase-hosted URLs inside text/JSON columns so they point at your new media host.
 6. Optionally run `fullChecker.sql` against both environments so you can diff structures and row counts.

+> **Important:** the helper asks for two different connection details.
+Supply the `postgresql://…` strings here because the export/import steps talk directly to PostgreSQL.
+When you configure the backend or frontend apps later, point them at the PostgREST endpoint that fronts whichever database is currently authoritative.
+During the transition that remains the Supabase-hosted URL; after validation succeeds, update the apps to use the PostgREST endpoint that fronts your local PostgreSQL instance (e.g. the Supabase CLI stack on `http://127.0.0.1:54321`).

 If you prefer to execute commands manually—or need to customise the workflow beyond the prompts—follow the detailed steps below.

 ## 1. Install PostgreSQL with data directory on `H:\apps`